ksh-b/awesome-tf2/.github/README.md

 - [Team Fortress 2 Twitter](https://twitter.com/teamfortress) – Emergency resource for posting updates.
 - [Team Fortress 2 Wiki](https://wiki.teamfortress.com/) - All encompassing resource for the entire Team Fortress series.
 - [Team Fortress 2 YouTube](https://youtube.com/user/teamfortress) – Home of Valve Software’s “Meet the Team” videos.

+## Sourcemods
+- [Beta Fortress](https://www.moddb.com/mods/beta-fortress) - Beta Fortress is using Pre-Fortress 0.6 as base.
+This mod is towards about TF2 late 2007 and early 2007
+- [ModDB](https://www.moddb.com/games/team-fortress-2) - Team fortress Mod DB page
+- [Open Fortress](https://openfortress.fun/) - Open Fortress is a free, community-developed Team Fortress 2 mod that introduces new gamemodes, characters, weapons, maps and more to the world of TF2.
+- [Pre-Fortress 2](https://prefortress.com/) - Pre-Fortress 2 is a TF2 sourcemod that caters to the gameplay of earlier Team Fortress installments while maintaining the aesthetics from TF2's alternative designs from 2006.
+- [TF2 Classic](https://tf2classic.com/) - Team Fortress 2 Classic is a free Sourcemod that aims to re-imagine the 2008/2009 era of the original Team Fortress 2.
+New features range from weapons and maps to gamemodes such as VIP and Four-Team.

 ## Trading
 - [Backpack.TF](https://backpack.tf/) - Crowd-sourced pricelist, keeping track of user’s backpack values and much more!